Pancake Bites Recipe

 Pancake bites are quick to throw together – whip up the batter, pour it in, add your fave toppings, and bake.
 It will take you 25-ish minutes from start to finish.

-1. We will start by combining almost all of our ingredients into a blender and giving them a whirl until completely incorporated.
-(Ever since my Healthy Flourless Blender Muffins, I’ve used a blender to make most of my batters.)
+• Blend.
+I start by combining almost all of the ingredients into a blender and giving them a whirl until completely incorporated.
+Ever since my banana oatmeal muffins, I’ve used a blender to make most of my batters.

-2. When finished, we will pour that batter into a mini muffin pan, stud the tops of every muffin with your desired keto/low carb toppings, and bake for about 15 minutes.
+• Bake.
+When finished, we will pour the pancake batter into a mini muffin pan, stud the tops of every muffin with your desired keto/low carb toppings, and bake for about 15 minutes.

 Pancake Bites in a muffin pan.